kubernetes/enhancements/keps/sig-api-machinery/NNNN-crd-validation-defaulting-conversion-expressions/README.md

 limits ('minimum' and 'maximum' properties) on individual fields and size limits on maps and lists ('minItems', 'maxItems').

-Additionally the API Expression WG is working KEPs that would improve CRD validation:
+In addition, the API Expression WG is working on KEPs that would improve CRD validation:

 - OpenAPIv3 'formats' which could (and I believe should) be leveraged by Kubernetes to handle validation of string fields for cases where regex is poorly